fiona-spencer/Obsidian-Notes/BLG151/Microbiology Notes/1 - Slide.md

 5. Energy use and metabolism
 6. Regulation and homeostasis
 7. Reproduction

+- Use characteristics that describe living organisms when they search for life
+- Extant organisms to explore the origins of life

 ## Overview of the History of Life on Earth
 3.8 to 3.5 bya - first cells appeared